suryavemuri30/msa_proj/README.md

 1. *Postman*: Use the provided endpoints to test each service.

 ---

 ## 🛡 Error Handling

 - *404 Not Found*: If product not found.
 - *400 Bad Request*: When trying to create an order with insufficient stock.
+- *500 Internal Server Error*: Issues with service communication or gateway.

 ---